St. Thomas Aquinas and the Immaculate Conception

 career.[91]

-So, refrain from unknowingly enabling the enemies of St. Thomas Aquinas.
-The
+So, let us refrain from unknowingly enabling the enemies of St. Thomas Aquinas.

 because of their attempts to denigrate him.
 Especially over an issue amongst